 |Parking areas and roads|

 |Permits/rentals (indoor facilities)||Not Available – We are not accepting indoor reservations from the general public at this time.|

 |Permits/rentals (outdoor facilities)|

-|Poet's Beach and River Swimming||Open – Stay 6 feet apart; no groups above 6.
-Please be aware of water safety and information on posted signage.
+|Poet's Beach and River Swimming||Open – Please be aware of water safety and information on posted signage.
 There are no lifeguards present.
-More information is available at the Poet's Beach page.
+More information is available on Poet's Beach page.
 Entering the water is not allowed at Kelley Point Park.|

-|Restrooms||For the most up-to-date restroom and hygiene station information, please visit portland.gov/pbem/emergency-handwashing-stations.|
+|Restrooms||Park restrooms are reopening for the season as staff capacity allows.
+For the most up-to-date restroom and hygiene station information, please visit portland.gov/pbem/emergency-handwashing-stations.|

 |Tennis courts (outdoor)|